 We are all facing the rising costs of food and trying our best to keep expenses down.
 But how do you do that when you live with kidney disease and need to follow your kidney-friendly food and fluid plan?

-Fortunately, there are ways to lower your costs and still eat for your kidney friendly diet.
+Fortunately, there are ways to lower your costs and still eat for kidney-friendly meals.
 Here are some great tips that can help you do it.

 - Shop with family and friends, buying large cuts of meats that you can then all share.
 Portion it out into the amount you use most often, then label, date and freeze your portion if you are not going to cook it right away.